smisam/first--repo/README.md

 # First Git Project

-This is my first Git project.
+This is my first Git project!